Fiserv/exchange/docs/getting-started/getting-started-instfunding-split.md

 # Split Funding

-## What is split funding?
+## What is Split Funding?

 Split funding allows the Aggregator to split funds from a processing sub-merchant to third parties on the system.
 Split funding solutions can be done by instructions by API at a summary, transaction or per auth level.
 Please see the relevant section for each method.

-## Summary level Splits
+## Summary Level Splits

 Instructional Split funding extends the functionality of the `/funding/instruction` in order to allow a 'split_details' block, where the split is defined at a summary level for the processing MID, and 'non-processing' entities defined.
 Fees taken from the split amount will be received by the non-processing PayFac.

-### Constructing the split instruction request
+### Constructing the Split Instruction Request

 <!--
 type: tab
-titles: Split instructional funding, JSON instructional funding example -->
+titles: Split Instructional Funding, JSON Instructional Funding example -->

 The Instructional funding request will be constructed based on how the PayFac wants to fund the proessing merchants instructional hold, and define split amounts sent to non-processing merchants.
 If sending funding instructions daily, this request will be sent every day during the instructional funding window.
 The [Trade account info](?path=docs/getting-started/account-operations.md) and [transaction operations](?path=docs/getting-started/transactions.md) can be used to summarise the transactions and support calculating the fee amount to taken and to define the split.